eikeconsulting/Sockethead/README.md

 * `ToJson` - Converts an input object to its JSON representation using the Newtonsoft.Json library, with indentation and camel-cased property names.
 If the input object is null, the method returns null.
 * `Deserialize` - Deserializes a JSON string input to an object of type T using the Newtonsoft.Json library.
 If the input string is null, the method returns the default value of type T.

+#### Object Extensions
+* `ToBase64` - Converts an object to its Base64-encoded string representation.
+* `FromBase64` - Converts a Base64-encoded string to an object of type T.

 ### Utilities

 #### Date Utils